-The differences in service come into focus, however, when you look beyond the “bread-and-butter” functionality.
+The difference in tunecore vs distrokid service comes into focus, however, when you look beyond the “bread-and-butter” functionality.

-Flat out, TuneCore has MUCH better customer service and support than DistroKid.
-They’re a decade older than DistroKid and have so many more offices/employees, so when you have an issue or need questions answered, you can easily get ahold of someone and get things resolved.
+Flat out, TuneCore has MUCH better customer service and support.
+They’re a decade older and have so many more offices/employees, so when you have an issue or need questions answered, you can easily get ahold of someone and get things resolved.

 DistroKid’s support is… less optimal.
 Sure you can reach out (if you can find their contact method buried in their FAQ), but it’s not the best experience.
 Response times are slow and not always super helpful (but that’s just speaking from personal experience).

-TuneCore also has a more helpful blog for aspiring artists and also offers partner discounts on products/services that musicians may find helpful (like product manufacturing, for example).
+They also have a more helpful blog for aspiring artists and also offers partner discounts on products/services that musicians may find helpful (like product manufacturing, for example).